-In this paper, we study variational algorithms for solving systems of linear equations generated by a finite difference scheme of the heat equation at a single time step.
-We focus on a fundamental possibility to achieve quantum superiority within the quantum variational approach.
-We analyze the optimal choice of the time evolution partition and have found that the time grid parameter controls the computational speed-up with respect to the classical algorithms.
-We also found that there are two main problems in the efficient implementation of variational algorithms for solving a linear system: i) the measurement of the loss function and ii) the construction of the variational Ansatz.
+In this paper, we study variational algorithms for solving systems of linear equations obtained by a finite difference scheme of the heat equation at a single time step.
+We focus on a possibility to achieve quantum superiority using the quantum variational approach.
+We analyze the optimal choice of the time evolution partition and have found that the time grid parameter controls the computational speed-up in comparison with the classical algorithms.
+We also found that there are two main problems for the efficient implementation of variational algorithms for solving a linear system: (i) the measurement of the loss function and (ii) the construction of the variational ansatz.
 The direct variational approach is based on the minimization of the expectation value of some auxiliary Hamiltonian \cite{xu2021variational,sato2021variational}.
-This approach demonstrates the fundamental possibility of solving systems of linear equations on a quantum computer, but suffers from both above problems.
+This approach demonstrates the fundamental possibility of solving systems of linear equations on a quantum computer, but suffers from both mentioned problems.
 The Hadamard test based approach \cite{xu2021variational} solves the first problem of the loss function measurement by using a specific measurement basis.
-However, we have not achieved here an efficient preparation of the Ansatz circuit with the help of the universal entanglers.
-The Ansatz tree approach \cite{huang2021near} makes use of a given form of the linear system for constructing the Ansatz.
-This approach combines both the efficient measurement of the loss function by exploiting the Hadamard test and the efficient construction of the Ansatz by exploiting the special hierarchical optimization technique.
-This allows us to achieve a fundamental superiority over the classical algorithm.
-The performance of discussed algorithms is demonstrated by the numerical simulation with the linear system matrix size up to $256\times256$ ($2^8 \times 2^8$).
+However, we have not achieved, in this case, an efficient preparation of the ansatz circuit with the help of the universal entanglers.
+The ansatz tree approach \cite{huang2021near} is based on the given form of a linear system for constructing the ansatz.
+This approach combines both the efficient measurement of the loss function by exploiting the Hadamard test and the efficient construction of the ansatz by using the special hierarchical optimization technique.
+This allows us to achieve a superiority over the classical algorithm.
+The performance of discussed algorithms is demonstrated by the numerical simulation with the matrix size up to $2048\times2048$ ($2^{11} \times 2^{11}$).